dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 # Onboard SDK OPEN Protocol
 ---
-**Note: The 'Data Transparent Transmission' is NOT included in this document.**

 ## Protocol Frame
 The Protocal Frame is the smallest unit for transmission.
 It contains the Header, Data and the Tail as follows:
    ```